|Kidney disease in your cat|

 or drippy faucet will draw their attention)

 Many elderly cats lack the energy and flexibility to keep well groomed without your help.
-It is a problem in longer haired cats in particular, but mats along the spine and in the groin and armpits can occur in any oldster.
+It is particularly a problem in longer-haired cats, but mats along the spine and in the groin and armpits can occur in any oldster.
 Sometimes, the skin under these mats is quite inflamed.
-I prefer to remove them with a matting comb and soft slicker brush.
-Groom them several times a week rather than letting the mats get large.
+I prefer to remove these mats with a matting comb, a soft slicker brush and very carefully-used scissors.
+Groom your cat several times a week rather than letting the mats get large and out of hand.
+If at all possible do not take cats to grooming parlors or veterinarians for this service.
+It stresses cats out too much.
+You can have a trusted mobile van groomer visit your home.
 Longhaired cats can be sheared at home twice a year.
-Have a mobile groomer do it in your home.
-Frequent brushing also prevents cats from binding up with swallowed hair.
+Agan, have a mobile groomer do it in your home if possible.
+I prefer it not be attempted in their van.
+Cats can escape, and the van is not any less stressful than a grooming shop.
+Frequent brushing also prevents cats from binding up (constipating) with swallowed hair.

 Be sure to check your pet’s claws as well.
 They overgrow in inactive cats.
-Elderly cats rarely if ever require a complete bath.
+Elderly cats rarely if ever require a complete emersion bath.
 You can almost always clean them sufficiently with a soft wash cloth, infant-safe soap and warm water.
+Flea baths are a waste of time and very stressful to cats.
+Your vet has plenty of topical and oral products for sale that do a much better job.

-Your Old Cat’s Kidneys CRF (Chronic Renal Failure, CKD)
+Your Old Cat’s Kidneys CKD (= Chronic Renal Failure, CRF,CRD)

-When elderly cats begin to fade, it is often their kidneys that are no longer working properly.
+When elderly cats begin to fade, it is often because their kidneys are no longer working properly.

 As cats age, there is a slow but steady decrease in the weight of their kidneys and a loss of filtering ability.
 Cats are born with a certain number of filtering apparatus in their kidneys (glomeruli and nephrons).
 These filters are lost when the walls of the blood vessels that form them thicken, scar and become blocked as cats age (the process is called chronic glomerulonephritis or chronic interstitial nephritis).
-Cats are born with extra reserves of glomeruli, but eventually not enough are functional and wastes begin to build up in your cat’s blood. (a rise in blood BUN and Creatinine) This is called uremia (azotemia).
+Cats are born with extra reserves of glomeruli.
+But eventually, not enough of these toxin-filtering units remain functional.
+When that point is reached, wastes begin to build up in your cat’s blood stream. (a rise in blood BUN and creatinine) This is called uremia (azotemia).
 Many older cats are borderline uremic.
-Any stress that causes these cats to drink less will put them into a full blown uremic crisis.
+Any stress that causes these cats to drink less can put them into a full-blown uremic crisis.

-Diet and lifestyle can be risks for early kidney failure in cats. (ref) Low quality diet formulas (high ash),seemed to increase the rate at which kidney failure occurred.
-And, as I mentioned earlier, some veterinarians associate the kidney damage of older cats with chronic dehydration.
+Diet and lifestyle can be risks for early kidney failure in cats. (ref) Some vets believe that low quality diet formulas (high in ash), increase the rate at which kidney damage occurrs.
+And, as I mentioned earlier, some veterinarians also associate the kidney damage of older cats with chronic dehydration (not consuming enough water).

-The most common signs of CRF that owners observe are weight loss and increased thirst.
-The most common signs that veterinarians find are increased albumen in the urine, increased levels of urea nitrogen (BUN) and creatinine in the pets blood, a decrease in blood potassium and an increase in blood phosphorus.
-However, the problem is stealthy, symptoms and some of the abnormal lab tests do not occur until more than half of the kidney’s blood-cleansing abilities have been lost.
+The two most common signs of CKD that owners observe are weight loss and increased thirst.
+The most common signs that veterinarians find are smaller and firmer than normal kidneys, an increased albumen in the cat's urine, increased levels of urea nitrogen (BUN) and creatinine in the pets blood and an increase in blood phosphorus.
+However, the problem is stealthy.
+Symptoms and some of the abnormal lab test results do not occur until more than half of the pet's kidney blood-cleansing abilities have been lost.

 Examination of your cat’s urine for abnormal protein leakage is sometimes the earliest warning of kidney changes.
-The most sensitive tests currently available are the microalbuminuria test offered by Heska and the Urine Protein Creatinine (Urine P:C) Ratio offered by Idexx .
-However, it is not clear if this test actually predicts which cats need, or will need any treatment because not all age-related kidney changes in cats lead to illness. (ref)
+The most sensitive tests currently available are the microalbuminuria test and the urine protein:creatinine ratio (Urine P:C).
+However, it is not clear if these tests will always predicts which cats need, or will need treatment because not all age-related kidney changes in cats lead to eventual illness. (ref)

 Nothing will halt the gradual loss of your cat’s kidney’s abilities over time.
-It happens to us too (ref).
+It is a fact of aging and It happens to us too (ref).
 But there may be things that will slow it down.
 Keeping your cat well hydrated by feeding wet foods is one thing that may help.
 Another is the addition of antioxidants to its diet.
 Fish oils, containing omega-3 fatty acids might also slow the progress of kidney inflammation (ref) although to what extent, is unclear.
-Several pet food companies market diets for cats with kidney problems (Hills Prescription K/d, Purina NF, etc).
-Protein in those diets is of higher quality and furnished in smaller amounts based on the results of studies published a number of years ago. (ref) (other studies in dogs gave contradictory results ref)
+Several pet food companies market diets for cats with kidney problems (eg Hills Prescription K/d, Purina NF, etc).
+Protein in those diets is of higher quality and furnished in smaller amounts based on the results of studies published a number of years ago. (ref) You can read all about these renal diets for cats here.

-Keeping your cat’s teeth in as healthy a state as possible might also slow the inflammatory changes associated with CRF (ref) because we know that dental disease is associated with kidney failure in humans. (ref)
+Keeping your cat’s teeth in as healthy a state as possible might also slow the inflammatory changes associated with CKD. (ref) We know that dental disease is associated with kidney failure in humans. (ref) You can read about all the things you can do to keep your cat's teeth and gums healthy here.

-Veterinarians have always wondered why kidney failure is such a common occurrence in elderly cats.
-Some organ or system inevitably fails in all of us and we are always looking for reasons why that happens.
-There are veterinarians that are suspicious that common vaccinations most cats receive might even play a part (ref) – another good reason not to over-vaccinate your cat.
+Veterinarians and cat owners have always wondered why kidney failure is such a common occurrence in elderly cats.
+Some organ or system inevitably fails in all of us and we are always looking for reasons why that happened.
+Much of that cause-and-effect speculation turns out to be only an illusion.
+But there are veterinarians that are suspicious that the common vaccinations most cats receive might even play a part in kidney disease (ref) – another good reason not to over-vaccinate your cat.

 Your Cat’s Creature Comforts